Partha-Medinfo/MoNuSeg/README.md

 3. Data Post-processing:
 3.1 Instance segmentation is done using watershed and extract the properties of the detected regions & capture into a Pandas dataframe (watersheding.py)

+4. Trained Model: (MoNuSeg_test.hdf5)

+5. Test image sample: (Test_image.tif)

+6. Ground Truth Mask of the sample test image: (Ground_Truth_Mask.tif)

+7. Predicted Mask of the sample test image by the model: (Mode_Generated_Mask.jpg)

+8. Watersheding of the predicted mask of the sample image: (Model_Generated_Mask.jpg)

+9. Properties of the predicted mask of the sample image: (Properties_Model_Generated_Mask.csv)